Caspiom/POOA-PROJECT01/README.md

 # English Version:

+# IMPORTANT:
+## To log in for the first time, use the username and password “admin”.

 ## Article Management System
 This is a small Java program that implements an article management system.
 It allows you to add, list, edit, and delete content (articles) using a database `HSQL`.

 ### Features:

+All functionalities are in the TUI (`HSQL`) class and in the TuiList (`stores in memory using Java data structures`).

 #### Login:
 - The program prompts for a login and password.
-- If the login and password are the same, the user is successfully authenticated.
+- If the login and password are validated, the user is successfully authenticated.

 #### Menu Options:
 1. **Create new content**: Adds a new article to the list.